-Flood Re's Remuneration Committee is responsible for setting the remuneration of the Executive Directors and Chair and overseeing Flood Re's overall Remuneration Policy.
+Flood Re's Remuneration Committee is responsible for setting the remuneration of the Executive Directors and other members of the Executive Committee as well as overseeing Flood Re's overall Remuneration Policy.
 Fees for the Chair and other Independent Non-Executive Directors are determined annually by the Remuneration Committee and approved by the Board.
-The Committee oversees the remuneration including bonus structure and alignment to the Flood Re desired behaviours and objectives.
+The Committee oversees the delivery of remuneration across Flood Re, including bonus structure and alignment to the Flood Re desired behaviours and objectives.